 Stretching over the pristine Roskilde Fjord, Crown Princess Mary’s Bridge is the first cantilevered bridge built in Denmark since 1970.
 The bridge itself spans 1.4 kilometres and was delivered as part of an 8.2 kilometre long, four lane highway.
 The contract also covers 11 smaller civil engineering works, including bridges, tunnels and wildlife crossings, as well as a one kilometre retaining wall and three kilometre acoustic barrier.
 This development provides a more efficient alternative to the previous bascule bridge built in 1935, significantly reducing traffic congestion.

-Different nationalities represented amongst the people who worked on site
+Different nationalities working on site

 Length of the bridge over Roskilde Fjord